bryanoliverh/CodePractice-Golang/README.md

 15. [longestCommonPrefix.go](https://github.com/bryanoliverh/CodePractice-Golang/blob/main/longestCommonPrefix.go)

   -  Create a function to find the longest common prefix string amongst an array of strings.

-  -  Time Complexity: O(n*m)
+  -  Time Complexity: O(n*m) (m= the length of the shortest string in the strs slice for example the length of the longest common prefix, n= the total number of characters in all the strings in the strs slice).

      Space Complexity: O(1)